Table of Contents

 How Can You Improve Your Chances of Getting Admission to Oxford MBA?

-Consider GRE Scores for Your Oxford MBA: A Flexible Alternative to GMAT
+Using GRE for Oxford MBA: GMAT Alternative

+Irrespective of background or qualifications, you must submit either a GMAT or GRE score with your application to Saïd Business School, reflecting the school's commitment to a comprehensive admissions process.
 Saïd Business School regards a GRE verbal score of 159 and a quantitative score of 160 as indicative of strong potential while maintaining an inclusive approach to all scores.
 The current class exemplifies a median of 160 in both verbal and quantitative sections, showcasing the diverse abilities among students.

 Completing all GRE sections is required to ensure score integrity.
 You should ensure that your official online scores are accessible to the admissions department by providing the institution code 0807 to ETS for score release.
+It's important to note that GRE scores older than five years from the application deadline are not considered valid.
+You should plan accordingly and contact ETS directly to arrange your test.

-Uncovering the Oxford MBA Class Profile
+Oxford MBA Class Profile

 When we look at the diverse and excellent class profile of the Oxford MBA program, we learn why admission is so competitive.
 It justifies the vitality of good GMAT and GRE scores and a strong profile.